apigeek/architect/README.md

 Executable English for Software Architects
 ==========================================

+ApiGeek-Architect is an automation tool for software architects.

 ApiGeek-Architect is a Business Driven Development (BDD) tool for designing, deploying and governing software systems.

 You write executable Features (Epics and Stories) that can be easily re-used across different projects.